livepeer/test-harness/README.md

 ```

+### Local Mode

+1. check [`examples/local.js`](/examples/local.js), note that in the `config`
+object `local` is `true`. note that this will use `docker-compose up` to run
+instead of docker-swarm. this is easier to debug for smallish setups locally.

+2. run `node examples/local.js` to fire up the test-harness.

+3. thats it. now you got a running setup. note that in the `dist` folder there
+will be a folder for this experiment, which will contain the docker-compose
+generated. this will have the port forwarding for each node and should be
+accessible at your dev machine's `localhost`

+### GCP integrated Test-harness

 1. setup `gcloud`, `docker-machine` Google driver uses [Application Default Credentials]() to get authorization credentials for use in calling Google APIs. follow https://cloud.google.com/sdk/docs/#deb to `gcloud init`.

 2. run `gcloud auth login`